 The goal of the Prairie Roots Project is to help the public achieve a deeper appreciation for the important functions of native perennial roots in today’s rural and urban landscapes.
 To achieve this goal, prairie roots are produced and preserved for display in educational facilities across Iowa and the North American prairie region.

-Hidden from view, the massive root systems of prairie plants often extend deeper into the soil than the stems that rise above it.
+Hidden deep underground, the massive root systems of prairie plants often extend deeper into the soil than the stems that rise above it.
 En masse, these densely tangled roots provide a variety of ecosystem services.
 Strategic use of prairie plants in the landscape slows runoff, reduces soil loss, lessens the severity of flooding and rebuilds the structure of damaged soil.
 But like the roots themselves, these benefits often go unnoticed.